-- If you return to work from a disability leave in the same plan year in which your disability leave began, deductions of required before-tax contributions from your pay will automatically continue. - If you return to work from a paid or unpaid disability leave or other leave of absence in a different plan year than the one in which your leave began, or if you return to work from a leave in which you were receiving benefits under the JPMorgan Chase Long-Term Disability Plan, you may enroll in the Dependent Care Spending Account when you return from your leave.
+- If you return to work from a leave of absence (paid or unpaid) or a disability leave (paid or unpaid) in the same plan year in which your leave began, and want to participate in the DCSA, you have 31 days from your return to work date to re-elect to participate in DCSA.
+Contributions automatially stop when you begin your leave (of any type) and will not start automatically. - If you return to work from a paid or unpaid disability leave or other leave of absence in a different plan year than the one in which your leave began, or if you return to work from a leave in which you were receiving benefits under the JPMorgan Chase Long-Term Disability Plan, you may enroll in the DCSA within 31 days of when you return from your leave.

-For the Transportation Spending Account: If you return to work from a leave and wish to participate in TSA, you must enroll in this account when you return to work.
+For the Transportation Spending Account (TSA): Contributions automatically stop when you begin your leave (of any type).
+If you return to work from a leave and wish to participate in TSA, you must enroll in this account when you return to work.
 The effective date of your participation depends on the date of your enrollment.
 Please wait approximately ten days for your return to work information to reach WageWorks.
 Changes to your TSA elections become effective as of the first of the month for the following month's expenses (i.e., April deductions for May expenses).